 Wright State University provides disability insurance benefits to employees that work with an FTE of 75%.
 Our disability partner is UNUM and there are two offerings;

 - Long Term Disability – 100% paid by Wright State

 - Short Term Disability – Voluntary coverage for employees to bridge the time between sick leave and Long-Term Disability

 Long-Term Disability (LTD)

-Wright State University, at no cost to you, provides eligible employees with long term disability benefits.
-An employee can apply for LTD benefits after they have been deemed disabled for at least six months and has exhausted all paid leave (sick leave, vacation and if applicable, comp time).
+Wright State University, at no cost to you, provides eligible employees with long-term disability benefits.
+An employee can apply for LTD benefits after they have been deemed disabled for at least six months and have exhausted all paid leave (sick leave, vacation, and if applicable, comp time).

 Short Term Disability (LTD)

 The Short Term Disability (STD) benefit, provided by Unum, protects employees against the loss of income for the first 26 weeks of a qualifying disability.
 This coverage will pay an after-tax benefit equal to 60% of an employee’s covered WSU earnings at the time of disability (maximum benefit, $2,310 per week).
 This benefit may be reduced by other income benefits.
 Before collecting STD benefits, an employee must satisfy the elimination period following the date of the disability.
 This period ends on the later of the date the employee’s salary continuation is exhausted or 14 calendar days of continuous disability.
 This should run concurrently with Family Medical Leave (FMLA) as long as FMLA hours have not been exhausted.